dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker range=">= aspnetcore-3.0"

-Most of the code examples shown in this article are from ASP.NET apps.
-The logging-specific parts of these code snippets apply to any .NET app that uses the [Generic host](xref:fundamentals/host/generic-host).
+Most of the code examples shown in this article are from ASP.NET Core apps.
+The logging-specific parts of these code snippets apply to any .NET Core app that uses the [Generic host](xref:fundamentals/host/generic-host).
 For information about how to use the Generic Host in non-web console apps, see [Hosted services](xref:fundamentals/host/hosted-services).

 Logging code for apps without Generic Host differs in the way [providers are added](#add-providers) and [loggers are created](#create-logs).
 Non-host code examples are shown in those sections of the article.